jjhollar/PPSRun3Utils/PPSRun3Utils/README_DiamondRadiographiesEfficienices.md

 # PPSRun3Utils: Diamond efficiencies, radiographies, and time-over-threshold plots

 ----------------------------------------------------------------
-Producing diamond efficiency and radiography histograms from AOD in Run 3 data (tested in CMSSW_13_0_3)
+Producing diamond efficiency and radiography histograms from PPS ALCARECO in Run 3 data (tested in CMSSW_13_0_3)
 ----------------------------------------------------------------

-   * A grid certificate is needed to run the DAS commands (in the example below for Run 357815).
+   * Here it's assumed the code is run on ALCA PPS express files from Tier0.
+Temporarily, the path to the files must be hardcoded in the .cc file before compilation (to be improved...)
-     The first command finds the dataset/era corresponding to a particular run, the second command finds all the files in that dataset for that run.
+     The recipe corresponds to one specific example for Run 367337

 cmsrel CMSSW_13_0_3